ABMinECO - Agent-based models in Economics: theory, toolkit and policy laboratories

 Competencies provided include:

-- Theories and applications of agent-based models in micro and macroeconomics uncovering diverse thematic areas such as technical progress, economic cycles, labour markets, economic growth, climate change.
+- Theories and applications of agent-based models in micro and macroeconomics uncovering diverse thematic areas such as technical progress, business cycles, labour markets, economic growth, climate change.

 - Empirical validation and analysis of models' parametric space.